 _Host.cshtml by way of the

 HttpContext.
-Because Blazor is a vastly different model than traditional Asp.Net Core applications, it has certain constraints, one of them being that you can't access HttpContext from virtually anywhere except
+Because Blazor uses a fundamentally different runtime model than traditional Asp.Net Core applications, it has certain constraints, one of them being that you can't access HttpContext from Blazor code.
+You must do it in

 Table of Contents